 Visit our knowledge base to learn more or get in touch with support.

 Mir was made for taking your creativity to high speed, utilizing the GPU rendering at its core.
-Because of this feature, you will find that After Effects will remain responsive even when working with larger meshes.
-It is still ideal to keep the number of vertices to the minimum needed to ensure fast render time.
+Because of this feature, you will find that while After Effects will remain responsive even when working with larger meshes, it is still ideal to keep the number of vertices to the minimum needed to ensure fast render time.
 The Reduce Geometry control can also be used as a fast preview mode when working with large and complex surfaces.

 When starting out positioning a mesh in Mir, it may be helpful to turn the default Amplitude, found under the Fractal Group, down to 0.
 Without fractal noise, Mir will appear as a flat, rectangular plane ready to be manipulated to the angle you wish to start from.

-NOTE: Mir supports up to up to eight Point lights, and unlimited Ambient lights.
+Note: Mir supports up to eight Point lights, and unlimited Ambient lights.
 If a Spot light is used, Mir will respond as if it were a Point light.

 The X and Y position in 3D space of the polygon mesh.
 These values can be keyframed over time to create movement and shift perspective.
 There is crosshair positioning for setting the center point of the mesh.